-10.7.5 atom he-like levels 4 [element iron]
+10.7.8. atom He-like levels 4 [element iron]

-This command sets the number of levels for atoms and ions along the helium isoelectronic sequence (He0 through Zn28+).
-The argument is the principal quantum number n for the highest resolved levels.
+This sets the number of n levels.
+The argument is the principal quantum number n for the highest level.
 It must be three or greater.

 If no number appears on the command, but the keyword large or small does, then the number of levels will be large enough to extend to either n = 40 or 3.
 These keywords provide a version-independent method of insuring that the code uses a large or small number of levels.
-Actually, the atoms are coded so that there is no limit to the number of levels that can be included, other than the memory and compute time requirements.
-If the keyword very small also appears then the smallest possible atom is computed.
+Actually, the atoms are coded so that there is no limit to the number of levels that can be included, other than the memory and computer time requirements.